syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfNumericTextBox/Events-and-Interactivity.md

 {% endhighlight %}

-## Selection Support in NumericTextBox
+## Selection Support in SfNumericTextBox

 The `SelectAllOnFocus` property is used to specify whether the text should be selected when the control gets focus.